vallasd/PLExportLayers/README.md

 It also can create all images required for an iOS project (@2x, @3x, and AppIcon) based on the configuration and layer names.

-known issues:
-* does not properly scale text with stroked line borders.
-* anti-aliasing off seems to not work.

 Demo Video:  https://youtu.be/ktsjBA-Ayxw
 ```